On Higher Graph Manifolds: Proofs

-For real hyperbolic pieces, the boundary components in the induced metric above are totally geodesic flat manifolds, and hence the total curvature of these metrics lie in the interval $[-1,0]$.
-For a non-hyperbolic symmetric space with metric normalized to lie in the interval $[-4,-1]$, the induced metric on the generalized Heisenberg group lies between $[-\frac{1}{4},\frac{3}{4}]$.
-Therefore in this case, the restriction of the metrics $g_j$ to such a piece has curvatures lying in $[-4,\frac34]$.
+The above construction subsumes the case of real hyperbolic pieces as well.
+In that case the boundary components in the induced metric above are totally geodesic flat manifolds, and there is no $c=2$ case.
+Hence the resulting curvature of these metrics lie in the interval $[-1-\eps,0]$.

 The non-pure pieces combine together to form connected components which will glue to the symmetric pieces.
-Each of these components admits a fibered metric with structure of a nilmanifold bundle over a negatively curved manifold.
-Again since these have volume collapsing metrics of bounded curvature in $[-1,1]$ such that the total volume is at most $e^{-j}$.
-Without loss of generality we may assume that the boundary manifolds of these components remain metrically nilmanifolds covered by Euclidean space or else generalized Heisenberg type groups, but they may have undergone a dilation or other affine transformation.
+Each of these components admits a sequence of fibered metrics, indexed by $j\in \N$, with structure of a nilmanifold bundle over a negatively curved manifold and such that the curvatures lie in $[-1,1]$ and the volume is at most $e^{-jn}$.
+In this sequence the entire center of the nil-fibers is uniformly collapsed.
+Without loss of generality we may assume that the boundary manifolds of these components remain totally geodesic nilmanifolds covered by Euclidean space or else generalized Heisenberg type groups and that as in Lemma \ref{lemma:bilip}, the attaching diffeomorphism on the boundary components are uniformly Bilipschitz independent of $j$.

-The gluing diffeomorphisms of the pure pieces will be isotopic to affine maps which are induced from an automorphism of the underlying nilpotent Lie group.
-Hence, even if the boundaries in these metrics were totally geodesic, we still cannot not directly join these metrics on the pieces together unless the affine map is an isometry.
+The gluing diffeomorphisms of the pure pieces to other pure or non-pure pieces will be isotopic to affine maps which are induced from an automorphism of the underlying nilpotent Lie group.
+Hence, even if the boundaries in these metrics were totally geodesic, we still cannot directly join these metrics on the pieces together unless the affine map is an isometry.
 Instead, we will proceed similarly to the proof of Theorem \ref{thm:zero}.

-If $N=\partial Z_1=\partial Z_2$ is the boundary nilmanifold with nilpotent universal cover $\widetilde{N}$ between two paired boundary components $Z_1$ and $Z_2$, then we will build a patch metric on $A=[-3,3]\times N$ so that the manifolds may be glued isometrically to the boundaries of the patch in such a way that the resulting manifold will be diffeomorphic to the original higher graph manifold.
+If $N=\partial Z_1=\partial Z_2$ is the boundary nilmanifold with nilpotent universal cover $\widetilde{N}$ between two paired boundary components $Z_1$ and $Z_2$, then we will build a patch metric on $A=[-R,R]\times N$, for some fixed $R>4$, so that the manifolds may be glued isometrically to the boundaries of the patch in such a way that the resulting manifold will be diffeomorphic to the original higher graph manifold.

-Reparameterizing $t$ in the construction of the metrics on a neigborhood of $Z_i$ given above, we assume the metric $f(z,t)=f(z)$ is constant in $t$ for $t\in [-3,-2]$ on $Z_1$ and constant in $t$ for $t\in [2,3]$ on $Z_2$.
-Proceeding as before, we build collapsing metrics on $A$ whose collapsing central directions in each fiber coincide with the collapsing directions in the portion of the fibered metric $f(z,t)=f(z)$ where they are averaged together using bump functions for $t\in [-3,-2]$ and $t\in [2,3]$.
-We assume the fiber metrics here are sufficiently small so that the volume of all of $A$ is less than $e^{-j}$.